-- 1. except as may be stated in Exhibit 1, on any date on or after the first Policy Anniversary; this will be done no more frequently than every 12 months and only if MetLife notifies the Policyholder, in Writing, at least 75 days before such change; and - 2. on any other date agreed to by MetLife and the Policyholder.
+- 1. after the expiration of any rate guarantee period as may be stated in Exhibit 1, on any date on or after the first Policy Anniversary; this will be done no more frequently than every 12 months and only if MetLife notifies the Policyholder, in Writing, at least 75 days before such change; and - 2. on any other date agreed to by MetLife and the Policyholder.